pavarisk/thousands-dicegame/README.md

 ## Introduction

-Welcome to **Dice Score Showdown**, a thrilling dice game that combines strategy and chance.
+Welcome to **Thousands Dice Game**, a thrilling dice game that combines strategy and chance.
 The goal is to reach the winning score before your opponents.
 With two exciting game modes, 5,000s and 10,000s, you can choose your level of challenge and speed.
 Gather your friends, grab your dice, and embark on a journey of risk and reward!

 ---

 ## Requirements

-To play Dice Score Showdown, you'll need the following:
+To play Thousands Dice Game, you'll need the following:

 - 6 six-sided dice.
 - An internet-ready device such as a phone, computer, or tablet.